Upgrade Your WPC Speakers Yourself

 Attach the new speakers into position.
 Note that the speaker wire connections must face the top of the Insert.
 This can be identified by the screw holes in the wood that held the top plastic piece and wires in place.

 On this brand of speakers, the tabs holding the screws bend down when being tightened.
 That causes the screws to stick out on the other side and push on the speaker screens.
 So we used shorter screws.
-Spacers could also be used to prevent those tabs from bending.
+Spacers or washers could also be used to prevent those tabs from bending.
 We used #8-32 by 3/8″ screws.
 The original screw is at the top of the pair in the center of the photo.

 When attaching the new speaker, be sure to tighten the screws enough to pull the T-nuts completely into their new holes.